small-zeng/EVPP/README.md

 __News:__

 - May 24, 2024: the paper and video for **[Autonomous Implicit Indoor Scene Reconstruction with Frontier Exploration (ICRA 2024)](https://arxiv.org/abs/2404.10218)** are released!
 It supports autonomous implicit reconstruction of larger indoor scenes and is more efficient.
-The code is coming soon. check [this link](https://small-zeng.github.io/AIISRFE/).
+The code is released. check [this link](https://small-zeng.github.io/AIISRFE/).

 # Efficient View Path Planning for Autonomous Implicit Reconstruction